ghosthill/btsbotsetup/README.md

 pk;link <account> | Links this system to a different account.

 For a full list of commands, you can find it [here](https://pluralkit.me/commands).

+## Contact
+If you have any questions, feel free to message me on discord or tumblr [@sermindipity](https://sermindipity.tumblr.com/).
+__Disclaimer:__ I'm __not__ the owner of this bot, so you're better off messaging the creator [here](https://twitter.com/floofstrid) if you've encountered a problem.
+I can only help with setting up and ensuring the bot is working <em>if you're using this for the same purpose as I am.</em>